AyloSrd/signals-for-react/README.md

 <p>{`The count is ${count.sub()}`}</p>
 ```

 To update the value of a signal, you can simply reassign the value using the `.value` property.
 This will update the value of the signal and trigger UI updates if the `.sub()` method is called on the same signal somewhere in the component or down the tree.
-It will also trigger updates for any other signals that depend on it, including satellites and derived readonly signals.
+It will also trigger updates for any other signals that depend on it, including satellites and derived readonly signals (we'll see what they are in the paragraphs below).
 ```tsx
 <button onClick={() => count.value *= 2}>Double</button>
 ```